 - Enter your URL in the form,

 After a few minutes, you will have a report on the page you have analyzed.

 Nowadays, a website alone is not enough to position yourself on the web.
-It will certainly take time to be visible on the search engines.
+It will undoubtedly take time to be visible on the search engines.
 However, if you don’t take the time to validate that everything is in place to speed up the SEO process, you will risk getting frustrated in the short term.
-Here, we offer you some elements to consider, namely, the important tags for better positioning, the meta elements, your site’s performance, and other aspects.
+Here, we offer you some elements to consider: the essential tags for better positioning, the meta elements, your site’s performance, and other aspects.

-For this, you can use the platform https://www.prositeweb.ca/seo/.
-The principle is similar to the other two cases (GTmetrix and W3C); namely: enter its URL, click on the button “analysis,” and get the results.
+For this, you can use the platform Prositeweb SEO Analyzer .
+The principle is similar to the other two cases (GTmetrix and W3C); namely: enter its URL, click on the “analysis” button, and get the results.

-Usually, with website development tools such as WordPress, Magento …, your developer may need to use a theme or create test pages.
-Once development is complete, to ensure that these pages are deleted, you can generate a sitemap and analyze it.
-The sitemap usually gives you a list of all the pages on your website.
+Usually, with website development tools such as WordPress and Magento …, your developer may need to use a theme or create test pages.
+Once development is complete, you can generate a sitemap and analyze it to ensure that these pages are deleted.
+The sitemap typically gives you a list of all the pages on your website.
 So if you take the time to go through it, you may find that there are pages that are not supposed to be there.
-An example of a tool that I can recommend to you to produce your sitemap is https://pro-sitemaps.com.
+An example of a tool I can recommend to you to produce your sitemap is https://pro-sitemaps.com.
 With Pro Sitemaps, in addition to the XML file of your sitemap, you will have a list of non-existent pages.

 Before deploying your website, you can use your server functionality to activate and view backend development errors.
 Several web servers provide the ability to display errors, which can help fix hidden bugs and validate code quality.

 Confirmation of compatibility with browsers.